mui/material-ui/docs/data/material/experimental-api/css-theme-variables/usage/usage.md

 }
 ```

-The follow demo uses `--md-demo` as prefix for the variables:
+The following demo uses `--md-demo` as a prefix for the variables:

 {{"demo": "CssVarsBasic.js", "defaultCodeOpen": true}}